OneOneLiu/zotero-annotation-summary/README_en.md

   <img src="./doc/images/displaycount.png" alt="displaycount" width="800">

-> [!note]
-> When there are many annotations, the opening of the summary page or changing filters (color, tag, date range, logic) may cause a slight delay.
-On my machine, over 1,000 annotations introduces a small lag; over 2,000 annotations produces noticeable lag.
-Once filters have been applied, scrolling and reading remain smooth.

 - **Color & Tag Histograms**
   At the bottom of the page, two histograms show the distribution of annotation counts by color and by tag, updating dynamically as you filter.